Health care: Financing

 Health spending by country.
 Percent of GDP (Gross domestic product).
 For example: 11.2% for Canada in 2022.
 16.6% for the United States in 2022.

 Total healthcare cost per person.
 Public and private spending.
 US dollars PPP.
 For example: $6,319 for Canada in 2022. $12,555 for the US in 2022.

 Administration and regulation

 The management and administration of health care is vital to the delivery of health care services.
 In particular, the practice of health professionals and the operation of health care institutions is typically regulated by national or state/provincial authorities through appropriate regulatory bodies for purposes of quality assurance.
+Health care lobbying can reduce competition and increase the costs for patients.
 Most countries have credentialing staff in regulatory boards or health departments who document the certification or licensing of health workers and their work history.
+Health care tends to have low productivity growth contributing to increased health care expenditure due to the Baumol effect and regulations.
+Lower cost-effectiveness thresholds can make make health care more affordable by avoiding the least cost-effective procedures.

 Health information technology

 Health information technology (HIT) is "the application of information processing involving both computer hardware and software that deals with the storage, retrieval, sharing, and use of health care information, data, and knowledge for communication and decision making."